Betuuxxii/Turtlebot/README.md

 ### Localization
 When a robot moves around a map, it needs to know which is its POSITION within the map, and which is its ORIENTATION this is known as the pose of the robot.
 Determining the pose using the robots sensors is known as **Robot Localization**.
 In this section we will present the way we configured the turtlebot for a better localization.
-The AMCL (Adaptive Monte Carlo Localization) package provides the amcl node, which uses the MCL system in order to track the localization of a robot moving in a 2D space. the generates many random guesses as to where it is going to move next.
+The AMCL (Adaptive Monte Carlo Localization) package provides the amcl node, which uses the MCL system in order to track the localization of a robot moving in a 2D space, which generates many random guesses as to where it is going to move next.
 These guesses are known as particles.
 Each particle contains a full description of a possible future pose.
 When the robot observes the environment it’s in (via sensor readings), it discards particles that don’t match with these readings, and generates more particles close to those that look more probable.
 The amcl node reads the data published into the laser topic (/scan), the map topic(/map), and the transform topic (/tf), and published the estimated pose where the robot was in to the /amcl pose and the